Exorust/LLM-Cookbook/sql-integ.md

 | BentoML    |          |          |          |
 | Row 3    |          |          |          |

+## Basic Setup
+Most LLMs that do SQL generation need your SQL Schema and a connection to your database to run the query

 ## References

 This project uses code from the following source: